Carlsbad Caverns National Park Itinerary

 However, the park is surrounded by Bureau of Land Management (BLM) land.
 They allow permit-free RV/tent camping.
 So, contact the Carlsbad BLM office to check your options for free camping.

 Bud’s Place RV Park & Cabins is only 27 miles from Carlsbad Caverns.
-Convenient to restaurants, shopping, Guadalupe Mts.
-Furthermore, it offers Big Rig friendly sites, 10 bathrooms, fiber optic WiFi, Catch, and Release Pond, and more.
+Convenient to restaurants, and shopping, Guadalupe Mts.
+Furthermore, it offers Big Rig-friendly sites, 10 bathrooms, fiber optic WiFi, Catch, Release Pond, and more.

 What is the best time to visit Carlsbad Caverns?
 We have great news for you.
 In the caves, underground, the weather in Carlsbad Caverns is the same all year round.
 So, there is a constant 56°F with high humidity.
 So, take a sweatshirt or jacket to stay comfortable underground.
 If you would like to admire mysterious creatures – thousands of bats- you should visit Carlsbad between May through October.
-The best time of year to visit Carlsbad Caverns National Park in winter, spring, or fall.
+The best time of year to visit Carlsbad Caverns National Park is winter, spring, or fall.
 Summers tend to be sweltering hot, with temperatures around 80-100 degrees.
-Furthermore, in the summer, afternoon rains downpour across the desert.
+Furthermore, in the summer, afternoon rains downpours across the desert.
+Check weather alerts on the park’s website before your trip.

-Best Things To Do In Carsbad Caverns National Park
+Best Things To Do In Carlsbad Caverns National Park

-In this part of Carlsbad Caverns National Park Itinerary, we suggest you how to spend the best time in this fantastic national park.
+In this part of the Carlsbad Caverns National Park Itinerary, we suggest to you how to spend the best time in this fantastic national park.
 If you want to see the most famous caves, reserve a minimum of 3-4 hours for Carlsbad Caverns.
-If you have more time it is worth to consider other trips, I am describing below.
-Depending on your interests and possibilities, you will find something for you.
+If you have more time it is worth considering other trips, which I am describing below.
+Depending on your interests and possibilities, you will find something for yourself.
+Remember to purchase your reservation before your trip!

 Start at Visitor Center